hanwenzhu/blueprint-gen/README.md

 With a project that uses the existing leanblueprint format, there is a primitive script that tries to convert to the blueprint-gen format.

+Currently, this script depends on a recent version of Python with `loguru` and `pydantic` installed (install by `pip3 install loguru pydantic`).

 First go to a clean branch **without any uncomitted changes**, to prevent overwriting any work you have done.

 You can then convert to blueprint-gen format by adding `blueprint-gen` as a dependency to lakefile, run `lake update blueprint-gen`, and then run: